-Before you apply to get an Illinois medical marijuana card, you need to get a Physician Written Certificate Form.
-Once you get a confirmation from licensed marijuana doctors, the application can go forward(to the state).
-Another aspect of an Illinois medical marijuana program is that you need to choose an MMJ dispensary from where you plan to get your medicine.
+Before you apply to get an Illinois medical weed card, you need to get a Physician Written Certificate Form.
+Once you get a confirmation from licensed marijuana doctors in Illinois, the application can go forward(to the state).
+Another aspect of an Illinois marijuana program is that you need to choose an MMJ dispensary from where you plan to get your medicine.
 This is a part of the application.

 What you receive from us is a Physician Written Certificate Form which you can use to complete your application in the registry.
 Here’s how you can apply for a recommendation:

 1. Register Online

 Begin the process by registering on our HIPAA compliant platform and filling out a basic application form.
 This information will give our licensed marijuana doctors an insight into your medical condition.
 All information shared on the platform remains confidential.

 You’ll now be connected to one of our marijuana doctors via video or phone call for a evaluation.
 The physician will decide whether you qualify for medical cannabis or not.
 If you do not qualify, you will receive a complete refund.

 If you are qualified as per the state laws, our marijuana doctors will approve your application and submit your details to the Illinois Department of Public Health.
 You will also receive further instructions that you have to follow to complete your application with the state to receive your weed card.

 Visit the state website, 24-48 hours after approval, and complete your application.
 Pay the state fee ($50 for 1 year, $100 for 2 years and $125 for 3 years).
 After state approval, you will receive a Provisional letter after 24-48 hours and the digital weed card within 45 days.